Socialist Federal Republic of Yugoslavia: Legacy

-In 2001 former constituent republics reached the partially implemented Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia that became effective on 2 June 2004.
-Remembrance of the time of the joint state and its perceived positive attributes is referred to as Yugo-nostalgia.
-People who identify with the former Yugoslav state may self-identify as Yugoslavs.
-The social, linguistic, economic and cultural ties between former Yugoslav countries are sometimes referred to as the "Yugosphere".
+In 2001, former constituent republics reached the partially implemented Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia that became effective on 2 June 2004.

 All of the successor states are or were candidates for European Union membership, with Slovenia and Croatia being the two who have already joined the union.
 Slovenia joined in 2004, and Croatia followed in 2013.
 North Macedonia, Montenegro and Serbia are official candidates.
 Bosnia and Herzegovina has submitted an application and Kosovo has not submitted an application but is recognized as a potential candidate for a possible future enlargement of the European Union.
 All states of the former Yugoslavia, with the exception of Kosovo, have subscribed to the Stabilisation and Association Process with the EU.
 European Union Rule of Law Mission in Kosovo is a deployment of EU police and civilian resources to Kosovo in an attempt to restore rule of law and combat the widespread organized crime.

 The successor states of Yugoslavia continue to have a population growth rate that is close to zero or negative.
 This is mostly due to emigration, which intensified during and after the Yugoslav Wars, during the 1990s to 2000s, but also due to low birth rates.
 More than 2.5 million refugees were created by the fighting in Bosnia and Herzegovina and Kosovo, which led to a massive surge in North American immigration.
 Close to 120,000 refugees from the former Yugoslavia were registered in the United States from 1991 to 2002, and 67,000 migrants from the former Yugoslavia were registered in Canada between 1991 and 2001.

 Net population growth over the two decades between 1991 and 2011 was thus practically zero (below 0.1% p.a. on average).
 Broken down by territory:

+Remembrance of the time of the joint state and its perceived positive attributes, such as the social stability, the possibility to travel freely, the level of education and the welfare system, is typically referred to as Yugo-nostalgia.
+People who identify with the former Yugoslav state may self-identify as Yugoslavs.
+The social, linguistic, economic and cultural ties between former Yugoslav countries are sometimes referred to as the "Yugosphere".